 Join a team to walk or ride your bicycle for refugee families staying at Christie Refugee Welcome Centre!
 A great way to walk (or ride) in solidarity with refugees.
 This is a very family friendly (bring your strollers!) event.
 Sign up begins June 1st, and the event takes place September 30th.

-For more details and to get connected to our teams, search for Christie Refugee Welcome Centre when you visit: https://canada.rideforrefuge.org/home
+For more details and to get connected to our teams or to start your own team for CRWC visit:

 One of the best ways we can support newly arrived refugees is to offer them friendship.
 If you live in Toronto (or any other urban centre in Canada) you can be sure that there are refugees and newcomers in your community.
 Why not find ways to build a friendship with someone who is new to Canada in your school, your church, or your neighbourhood?
 When you take the initiative to get to know them it can help them to know that they are welcome and that they belong here.
 Even a simple smile can make a difference!
 The amazing thing is that you will benefit too as you learn about life through the eyes of someone from another culture and with different life experiences!